 Elevation gain: 2,000 feet

 You have to work for it, but the Mount Hoffmann hike at the geographic center of Yosemite National Park doesn’t disappoint.
 The trail takes you past May Lake, one of the park’s most scenic lakes, before ascending the top of Mt.
-Hoffman for mind-blowing panoramic views.
+Hoffmann for mind-blowing panoramic views.
 John says that it’s not on anyone’s radar, but every time he takes people on this hike they can’t believe how spectacular it is.
 Getting there: From Tioga Road take the May Lake turnoff.
 From the turnoff it’s 1.8 miles to the trailhead.

 Distance: 14.4 miles

 Elevation gain: 1,775 feet

 Half Dome may be the top hike on everyone’s bucket list, but to those in the know, Cloud’s Rest is the premiere hike in Yosemite.
 From the top of Cloud’s Rest, not only do you get a nearly identical view as you do from the top of Half Dome, but looming giant and close you actually get one of the best views of Half Dome too.
 Sure, it’s a strenuous challenge, but the rewards are overwhelming.
 Getting there: Park at the Sunrise Lakes Trailhead at Tenaya Lake along Tioga Road for the most direct route.

 Distance: 28.1 miles one-way